Girl Scouts cleaning shoreline of Brooklyn creek find 7 dead cats in plastic bags

 “All I keep thinking about is ‘how did these cats die'” said Scotto, a self-described cat lover.
 “Were they poisoned?
 Were they suffocated in the plastic bags?”

 Scotto said the leader of the cleanup reported the finding to the Department of Sanitation.
 However, a department spokesman says no such call was received.
-At the end of the day, the cats in plastic bags were put out for pickup along with the all the trash collected by the scouts during the cleanup.
+At the end of the day, the cats in plastic bags were put out for pickup along with all the trash collected by the scouts during the cleanup.

 Scotto, aware of the search for the missing cats from Industry City, posted the scouts’ disturbing findings on Facebook.
-A number of the caretakers of the registered feral cat colony responded.
+A number of caretakers of a registered feral cat colony responded.
 They’ve been trying to find the 20 cats for six weeks, ever since Industry City contracted with Squash Exterminating to move the cats because of a flea problem.

 Industry City CEO Andrew Kimball now admits mistakes were made.

 “As we now know, the appropriate handling would have been to work with the cat community here.
-Secondly, what the contractor should have done is take them to the Animal Care Center and have them treated," said Kimball.
+Secondly, what the contractor should have done is take them to the Animal Care Center and have them treated," Kimball said.
 “That obviously didn’t happen."

 The exterminator admitted to trapping and removing the cats from Industry City overnight and then releasing them into two Brooklyn Parks, including Gerritsen Bay, Kimball said.